A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem

-In this section we proceed analogously to \cite{cgos2017} (see also \cite{cgo2021}) and establish the existence and uniqueness of a fixed-point of operator $\bT$ (cf. \eqref{eq:definition-operator-T}) by means of the well known Banach fixed-point theorem which implies that \eqref{eq:T-auxiliary-problem-operator-A} has unique solution.
+In this section we proceed analogously to \cite{cgos2017} (see also \cite{cgo2021}) and establish the existence and uniqueness of a fixed-point of operator $\bT$ (cf. \eqref{eq:definition-operator-T}) by means of the well known Banach fixed-point theorem which implies that the resolvent system \eqref{eq:T-auxiliary-problem-operator-A} has a unique solution.